MY RESPONSE TO HARVARD LAW PROFESSOR ALAN DERSHOWITZ'S CONDEMNATION OF

 In support of his screed that the Decalogue is deserving of our repugnance rather than our reverence, Dershowitz charges, inter alia, that the Decalogue is unclear whether all killing or only murder is prohibited, that it condones slavery, that it winks at male licentiousness, and that it lauds intergenerational collective punishment.

-Variant translations notwithstanding, "Lo Tirtzach", the words employed in the Decalogue, precisely mean "Do not murder", while "Lo Taharog" would mean "Do not kill".
+Notwithstanding the most common translation therefor, "Lo Tirtzach", the phrase employed in the Decalogue, does not mean Do not kill .
+On the contrary, that phrase precisely means "Do not murder", while "Lo Taharog" -- which is not employed in the Decalogue -- means "Do not kill".
 Moreover, the Torah elsewhere makes it clear that under the proper circumstances -- such as participating in a just war or punishing a murderer (see Deut.
 20:10-18 and Gen. 9:5-6) -- taking a human life is, not only permissible, but obligatory.

 Dershowitz ridicules the Decalogue's prohibition of adultery, claiming that it hypocritically permitted adultery by "married men who were free to have sex with unmarried women".
 This claim is as disingenuous as it is inaccurate.
 Since polygamy was then a societal norm, a Jewish man was permitted to have more than one wife.
 Accordingly, the free sex of which Dershowitz complains was actually that between a husband and his (additional) wife.

 Dershowitz also misconstrues the Decalogue's declaration that the God of Israel will visit "the iniquity of fathers upon children unto the third and fourth generations of them that hate Me" (Ex.
 20:5).
-This is indeed a declaration of intergenerational collective punishment but not in the way that Dershowitz presumes, namely, that an innocent offspring will be punished for the individual sin of his ancestor.
-On the contrary, as the Torah elsewhere declares, "Fathers shall not be put to death because of sons, and sons shall not be put to death because of fathers; a man should be put to death for his own sin."
+This is indeed a declaration of intergenerational collective punishment, but not in the way that Dershowitz presumes, namely, that an innocent offspring will be punished for the individual Sin of his ancestor.
+On the contrary, as the Torah elsewhere declares, "Fathers shall not be put to death because of sons, and sons shall not be put to death because of fathers; a man should be put to death [only] for his own Sin."
 (Deut.
 24:16).
-Rather, the Decalogue speaks of a society whose leadership and acolytes have perpetuated such Evil that their entire nation becomes collectively liable for punishment.
-Nazi Germany and the justified fire-bombing of its civilian population centers comes to mind.
+Rather, the Decalogue speaks of a nation whose leadership and supportive population have perpetuated such collective Evil that the entire nation, including those generations too young to have participated in such Evil, becomes collectively liable for punishment.
+Nazi Germany and the justified fire-bombing of its civilian population centers -- which killed not only Nazi vermin but also their children and grandchildren -- comes to mind.

 Finally, Dershowitz insists that, anyway, the precepts of the Decalogue are derived from -- and, consequently, the American ethos is actually based upon -- earlier pagan codes, such as the Code of Hammurabi.
 That legal code is indeed remarkable (although often draconian), regulating many aspects of the business, marriage, adoption, inheritance, and judicial systems of 18th Century BCE Babylon.
 Yet, as that code's self-adulatory prologue makes clear, its legitimizing source was not the Ruler of commoner and monarch alike but rather a megalomaniacal despot -- Hammurabi -- who believed that he had been chosen by his gods to rule the Earth.
 And, as that code's maledictory epilogue makes clear, the narcissistic and paranoid Hammurabi greatly feared that his successor might alter or even abrogate his code.